Pros & Cons of Buying a Franchise Business

 Cost is another factor.
 It’s not cheap to get a franchise up and running.
 Franchising capital requirements vary widely depending on the industry, but they basically fall into three buckets:

 - Franchise fee.
 This is the up-front fee you pay for the right to become a franchise owner.
 A recent study by FranData, a research and information company focused on franchising, showed the average franchise fee across all industries was $35,185.
 But fees can be as low as $15,000 for a Subway franchise, to well over twice that for a large, family-style sit-down restaurant.

 - Start-up and operating expenses.
 This is the capital cost to build and supply the physical business, including property, equipment, signage, inventory, advertising, insurance, payroll, and more.
 Franchisees generally need financing to cover these expenses, which can run well into six figures for most industries, and into the millions for others, such as the lodging industry.
 Some franchisors provide assistance with financing.

 - Royalty payments.
 The franchise brand receives a percentage of the gross sales from every franchise under its umbrella.
 Every year.
 This is the big ongoing income stream that motivates business owners to consider franchising their brand.
-The FranData study found that royalties vary quite a bit, from an average of 4.47% for sit-down restaurants to 6.98% for some automotive companies.
+The FranData study found that royalties vary quite a bit, from an average of 4.47 percent for sit-down restaurants to 6.98 percent for some automotive companies.
 In dollars, the average royalty paid by franchisees across industries was about $35,000 a year.
 Sometimes, there is a separate royalty fee just to help offset advertising costs.